WojtekKamilowski/CI_PP5_HSBS/README.md

 but also people who would like to start reading history books or maybe buy them as a gift for someone.
 The payment type employed is: SINGLE PAYMENT
 The transaction is finished & delivery order is created once a single payment is made.
+The available payment option is payment by card, implemented using <a href="https://stripe.com/ie">Stripe</a>

 ### Core Business Intents